FREE SHIPPING on orders of $85 or more

 First found in the year 1153, when records show Filippo Ciria of Cremona, who was made the Bishop of Capua.

 This web page shows only a small excerpt of our Cirillo research.
 More information is included under the topic Early Cirillo History in all our PDF Extended History products.

 Another 139 words(10 lines of text) are included under the topic Early Cirillo Notables in all our PDF Extended History products.

 Some of the first immigrants to cross the Atlantic and come to North America carried the name Cirillo, or a variant listed above:

-Cirillo Settlers in the United States in the 19th Century
+Cirillo Settlers in United States in the 19th Century

-Cirillo Settlers in the United States in the 20th Century
+Cirillo Settlers in United States in the 20th Century

 The Cirillo Family Crest was acquired from the Houseofnames.com archives.
 The Cirillo Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.